creamlike1024/EasyLPAC/README.md

 **[estk.me User](https://www.estk.me/)**: If you are using the ACR38U card reader included with estk card and are currently using **macOS 14 Sonoma**, please install the [card reader driver](https://www.acs.com.hk/en/driver/228/acr38u-nd-pocketmate-smart-card-reader-micro-usb/) first

-Linux release `with-lpac` including the pre-built lpac from [lpac release](https://github.com/estkme-group/lpac/releases/latest), if it can't run on your system, you should [compile lpac](https://github.com/estkme-group/lpac?tab=readme-ov-file#compile) by yourself.
+Linux release does not include lpac binary, you need to [compile lpac](https://github.com/estkme-group/lpac?tab=readme-ov-file#compile) by yourself.
 The lpac binary file should be placed in the same directory as the EasyLPAC binary file

+Note: Reading LPA activation code and QRCode from clipboard not working in Wayland

 # Screenshots
 <p>